Manganese Test Kits

 APHA Standard Methods, 14th ed., Method 314 C (1975).

 Surface and ground waters rarely contain more than 1 mg/l of soluble or suspended manganese.
 Dark rock deposits of MnO2 can discolour water passing through it.
 Manganese can act as an oxidising or a reducing agent depending on its valence state.
 Manganese is also used in the manufacture of batteries and as an alloying metal in the manufacture of steel and aluminium.
 Drinking water standards for Manganese are primarily set for aesthetic reasons.
-The Prescribed Concentration or Value (PCV) for Manganese in drinking water supplies in the UK is 0.05 mg/l (50µg/l), as higher concentrations will impart a foul taste to water and discolor laundry and porcelain surfaces.
-The Indicator Parametric Value for manganese in drinking water in Ireland is the same.
+The National Prescribed Concentration or Value (PCV) for Manganese in drinking water supplies in the UK is 0.05 mg/l (50µg/l), as higher concentrations will impart a foul taste to water and discolor laundry and porcelain surfaces.
+The Specified Concentration or Value (SCV) for manganese in drinking water in Ireland is the same.